yash2189/DesignPortfolio/README.md

 # DesignPortfolio
-This includes all my design projects created in Figma :zap:
+This includes all my design projects created in Figma :zap: :pencil:

 * I have always been curious about designing UI's and mockups :smiley: